kowaltek/tech-blog/content/posts/dva-c02.md

  - Server side (enabled by default)
  - Client side (objects are encrypted before being sent to S3)

+One object can be encrypted only using either server side or client side encryption.
+In transit encryption can be used always.

 There are three types of keys we can use for server side encryption:

  - SSE-S3 (key managed by S3 - AES 256)